 It is the dawn of the Light and Truth that we celebrate at Christmas, the birth of Jesus of Nazareth.
 It is no coincidence that as the story of His birth is recounted, it is a star that guided wise men to his side.

 In the Gospel of John (1:5), it is written, "The light shines in the darkness, and the darkness did not comprehend it."

-As for me and my family, and hundreds of millions of our brothers and sisters around the world, Jesus Christ is the Light, our personal and irrevocable connection to our Creator.
+As for my family and me, and hundreds of millions of our brothers and sisters around the world, Jesus Christ is the Light, our personal and irrevocable connection to our Creator.
 He is that for anyone and everyone who turns toward His Light.